ls-2018/etcd_cn/etcdctl/README.md

 #### Options

 - data-dir -- Optional. **Deprecated**.
 If present, defragments a data directory not in use by etcd.
-To be removed in v3.6.
+To backend removed in v3.6.

 #### Output